lulzshadowwalker/booba-2.0/README.md

 > **"** note : If you want multiple instances of a single Controller class, you would be able to pass a unique tag parameter in `Get.put` or `Get.lazyPut` or in the GetBuilder or GetX widget to uniquely define the Controller and then in the child widgets or anywhere you want to find it use that unique tag to identify which one do you want. **"**[source](https://bit.ly/3uAM97O)
 >   ]

+> what `Get.lazyput` does differently, is that it won't instantiate and allocate the memory for the instance **until** you try to access it somewhere.

 ```dart
 /// example
 final CountController countController = Get.put(CountController());
 ```

-or alternatively, instead of initializing the controller yourself, you can do that within the `GetBuilder` and to refer to it later in the co de you can, simply use `Get.find<countController>.(increment())`
+or alternatively, instead of initializing the controller yourself, you can do that within the `GetBuilder` and to refer to it later in the code you can, simply use `Get.find<countController>.(increment())`

 > ? but what if we had multiple controllers of the same type